linode/docs/docs/products/platform/billing/faqs/_index.md

 ## Can more than one person receive the invoice each month?

 Yes, any user on an account with the appropriate billing permissions (read and write billing access) will receive a copy of invoices.
-See [Setting User Permissions](/docs/guides/accounts-and-passwords/#setting-user-permissions) for more details and see [Adding a User](/docs/guides/accounts-and-passwords/#adding-a-user) for instructions on creating another user for your account.
+See [Setting User Permissions](/docs/products/platform/accounts/guides/user-permissions/) for more details and see [Adding a User](/docs/products/platform/accounts/guides/manage-users/#adding-a-user) for instructions on creating another user for your account.

 ## How do I adjust the name or company on my invoice?

 Your billing contact information is used on each invoice.
 To adjust the name, company, address, or tax ID that appears on the invoice, you must adjust the corresponding billing contact field.
-See [Updating Billing Contact Information](/docs/guides/accounts-and-passwords/#updating-billing-contact-information).
+See [Update Billing Contact Information](/docs/products/platform/billing/guides/update-billing-contact-info/).